akamai/edgeworkers-examples/edgeworkers/examples/respond-from-edgeworkers/responseprovider/redirect-liquidator/readme.md

 `<script>history.replaceState(null, "","/new/url.html");</script>`

-This JS snippet updates the URL without triggering a redirect.
-This is done using the history.replaceState method from the History API.
+This JS snippet updates the original URL without triggering a redirect.
+This is done using the `history.replaceState` method from the History API.
 The History API is well supported with an adoption rate of 96%+.

 ## What about bots?